gu-stav/coaltransitions/README.md

-Frontend for [coaltransitions.org](https://coaltransitions.org).
-The data is fetched from the wordpress backend.
+Frontend for [coaltransitions.org](https://coaltransitions.org) build with Gatsby.
+The data is fetched from a [wordpress backend](https://github.com/zoff-kollektiv/coaltransitions-cms).

+## Structure

+- `gatsby-config.js`: Contains the site title, the header and footer menu aswell as the information which is used to fetch tweets from twitter
+- `netlify.toml`: Contains the legacy redirects from the old site
+- `src/pages`: All pages which don't have any parameters (frontpage, overviews ...)
+- `src/templates`: Pages which have input parameters (finding, publication ...)
+- `src/lib`: Helper functions, for page creation aswell as publication filtering
+- `src/components`: All components which are used in pages and templates to render the pages.
+Components are reusable chunks of code.
+- `src/tokens.js`: Variables for colors, mediaqueries and fonts

+### Tweets

-Tweets are embedded from the twitter account. `./functions/twitter-timeline.js` functions as a proxy, to do the authentication and data fetching.
-This function is deployed as an AWS Lambda function.
+Tweets are embedded from the coaltransitions twitter account. `./functions/twitter-timeline.js` functions as a proxy, for authentication and data fetching.
+The function is deployed as an AWS Lambda function by netlify.

-## Environment variables
+#### Environment variables

-To fetch tweets from the twitter timeline, the following variables are required:
+To fetch tweets from the twitter timeline, the following environment variables are required:

 ```
 TWITTER_CONSUMER_KEY: Twitter consumer key